eunos-1128/openstructure/modules/io/doc/mmcif.rst

     :class:`str`

+  .. attribute:: seqres_canonical

+    Canonical SEQRES - empty string if entity is not of type "polymer".
+    This contains the canonical sequence extracted from the ``_entity_poly.pdbx_seq_one_letter_code_can`` data item.

+    :type: :class:`str`

-  .. attribute:: seqres
+  .. attribute:: seqres_pdbx

-    SEQRES with gentle preprocessing - empty string if entity is not of type "polymer".
-By default, the :class:`ost.io.MMCifReader` reads the value of the ``_entity_poly.pdbx_seq_one_letter_code`` token.
-Copies all letters but
+    PDBx SEQRES - empty string if entity is not of type "polymer".
-    searches a :class:`ost.conop.CompoundLib` for compound names in brackets.
-    *seqres* gets an 'X' if no compound is found or the respective compound has one letter code '?'.
-Uses the one letter code of the found compound otherwise.
-So it's basically a canonical SEQRES with exactly one character per residue.
+    This contains the sequence extracted from the ``_entity_poly.pdbx_seq_one_letter_code`` data item.
+    Modifications and non-standard amino acids are represented by their three letter code in brackets, e.g. "(MSE)"

     :type: :class:`str`